gommtz/agent-integration/README.md

 - Python 3.x
 - pip (Python package installer)
+- set to Public your GenAI agent endpoint

 If you don't have Python or pip installed, you can install them using the following commands: